-An introduction to mechanics, heat, electricity, magnetism, waves, optics, and modern physics.
+An introduction to mechanics, electricity, magnetism, waves, optics, and modern physics.
 The course includes applications of physics to biological problems.
 Recommended for students in the life sciences program.
+Credit will be granted for only one of PHYS 100 and PHYS 120.
 Six credits and lab.